WURFL/wurfl-microservice-client-nodejs/README.md

         console.log(`Error looking for  models for device, brand ${error.message}`) }
     separate()
-    // Now call the WM server to get all operative system names let oses = await client.getAllOSes()
+    // Get all operative system names
+    let oses = await client.getAllOSes()
     // Sort and print all OS names console.log("Print the list of OSes")